Novfensec/KvDeveloper.docs/docs/installation.md

 ---
 layout: default
 title: Installation
+installation_active: active
 ---

-# Installation

-Follow the steps below to install KvDeveloper on your machine.

 ## Prerequisites
 - Python 3.1 or higher
 - pip (Python package installer)

 ## Installation
+Follow the steps below to install KvDeveloper on your machine.

 1. Install KvDeveloper using pip: